Submission Guidelines for The Mercury

 - 900ppi-1200dpi for monochrome (1-bit) images

-The author agrees not to publish the work in print form prior to publication of the work by the publisher.
+- The author agrees not to publish the submitted work in print or digital form prior to publication by The Mercury.

 General Terms and Conditions of Use